Body: Hatchback Year: 13/63

 Honda has worked at improving the economy and efficiency of the Jazz but the gains made aren't huge.
 The 1.2-litre engine manages a combined fuel economy figure of 53.3mpg and carbon dioxide emissions are at 123g/km.
 Choose the 1.2-litre SE model with Idle Stop though and those figures improve to 54.3mpg and 120g/km.
 The Jazz has always done well in terms of residual values, largely because the mature ownership profile means that cars are usually serviced on the nose, driven sympathetically, cover low mileages and aren't destroyed by kids or borrowed by teenagers.

-Rear wiper, ABS/EBD, Vehicle stability assist, PAS, Tachometer, Elec heated + adjust door mirrors, Stereo radio/CD player and MP3 facility, Roof mounted aerial, Headlight height adjustment, Dust/pollen filter...
+Electric front windows, ABS/EBD, Vehicle stability assist, PAS, Tachometer, Elec heated + adjust door mirrors, Front speakers, Body colour bumpers, Headlight height adjustment, Dust/pollen filter, Cigar lighter...

 |0 to 60 mph (secs)|